Guide

 3. Equity account

-When recording transactions in your books, a debit decreases an equity account, and a credit increases it.
+Equity accounts represent your business's net worth, calculated as total assets minus liabilities.
+A debit decreases an equity account, and a credit increases it.

 4. Liability account